 Caregiver Background Check – This process is not required if the program is being added to an existing certificate.

 A caregiver background check (CBC) is required to be completed for all applicants/legal representatives prior to the approval of any new license, certification or registration of a DQA regulated entity.

 - Review information for Licensee Applicants/License Holder Background Checks found on the Caregiver Background Check Process web page for the completion of the Background Information Disclosure (BID) form and Appendix.
 Complete either the Online Caregiver Background Check (CBC) process or the manual application process.

 - Also review information on the requirement for Employee Background Checks found on the Caregiver Background Check Process webpage.

-Chapter DHS 61, Community Mental Health and Development Disabilities
+Wisconsin Admin.
+Code ch.
+DHS 61, Community Mental Health and Developmental Disabilities